farhanafandi/pdf-generator-node/readme.md

 # Follow these steps to convert HTML to PDF

-- Step 1 - install the pdf creator package using the following command
+- Step 1 - install the pdf generator package using the following command

-  `$ npm i pdf-creator-node --save`
+  `$ npm i pdf-generator-node --save`

   > --save flag adds package name to package.json file.